wladradchenko/wunjo.wladradchenko.ru/README.md

 - [x] Add check debug module with python console
 - [x] Change real time translation on native translate
 - [x] Improve message about GPU unavailable for user
-- [ ] Add module deepfake emotions
+- [x] Add module deepfake emotions as experimental research
-- [ ] Update guid in application
+- [x] Update guid in application
 - [x] Add AI retouch frames in video by user tool
 - [x] Add work with Chinese grammatical and train model to use voice clone on Chinese